 Once you click on the verify email address button, you’ll be informed that your email confirmation has been successful.
 Proceed to step two!

-At this point, you can start creating something called ‘code repositories’, which sounds very technical but simply means a code project (our website, along with all its files, is an example of a code project, and we’ll create a repository for it on GitHub—or, in simpler terms, we’ll upload our website project to GitHub).
+At this point, you can start creating something called “code repositories”.
+Sure, this sounds very technical but simply means a code project (our website, along with all its files, is an example of a code project, and we’ll create a repository for it on GitHub—or, in simpler terms, we’ll upload our website project to GitHub).

 If you couldn’t find the page to create a new GitHub project, click on the following: Create a new GitHub repository.